 Seema Rao is another inspirational story, which will inspire you to fight against all odds and achieve your dreams.
 Dr.Seema Roa is India’s only female commando trainer.
 She has been training the special forces for around 20 years, without any compensation.

 She has won many awards like the World Peace Award in Malaysia in 2008, 3 Army Chief citations, more than 1000 felicitations from the Indian government for volunteering.
-She and her family had to face many troubles and problems such as the lack of monetary help, travelling to risky areas on work purpose, mercilessly shot by insurgents etc., but she never gave up.
+She and her family had to face many troubles and problems such as the lack of monetary help, traveling to risky areas on work purpose, mercilessly shot by insurgents etc., but she never gave up.

 Punita Arora (1st Women Lieutenant General of the Army)